BojkoJ/nextjs-drive/README.md

 ### 🛠 **CI (Continuous Integration)**

-1. **Checkout kódu** – Loads the repository code into the GitHub Actions runner.
+1. **Checkout of the code** – Loads the repository code into the GitHub Actions runner.
 2. **Dependencies Install** – We use `pnpm` to install all necessary dependencies for the project.
 3. **Copy `.env` file** – Copies the `.env.example` to `.env` for the CI environment.
 4. **Typecheck** – Checks TypeScript types to ensure type safety across the codebase.